projecthorus/oziplotter/doc/03_Inputs.md

 ![Horus Ground Station Screenshot](https://raw.githubusercontent.com/projecthorus/oziplotter/master/doc/images/horusgroundstation.jpg)

 ## Radiosonde Auto RX
 Along with launching our own High Altitude balloons, we also go hunting radiosondes launched by the local Bureau of Meteorology.
-The ['auto_rx' radiosonde decoding software](https://github.com/darksidelemm/RS/tree/master/auto_rx) uses a RTLSDR to automatically search for radiosonde transmissions, decodes them, and plots data to APRS-IS and the [Habitat online tracker](http://tracker.habhub.org).
+The ['radiosonde_auto_rx' radiosonde decoding software](https://github.com/projecthorus/radiosonde_auto_rx/) uses a RTLSDR to automatically search for radiosonde transmissions, decodes them, and plots data to APRS-IS and the [Habitat online tracker](http://tracker.habhub.org).
 It can also output data in OziPlotter compatible format!

-The OziPlotter output must be enabled in the [auto_rx configuration file](https://github.com/darksidelemm/RS/blob/master/auto_rx/station.cfg.example#L85).
+The OziPlotter output must be enabled in the [auto_rx configuration file](https://github.com/projecthorus/radiosonde_auto_rx/wiki/Configuration-Settings).
 As with the above applications, you can either push data directly to OziPlotter, or via OziMux.
 As auto_rx is intended to run on a standalone Raspberry Pi, you will need to specify both the destination IP address, and the destination UDP port (either 8942, or 55681, if sending via OziMux).